 All of our named executive officers have executed an intellectual property and non-disclosure agreement.
 This agreement requires the named executive officer to hold all "confidential information" in trust for us and prohibits the named executive officer from using or disclosing such confidential information except as necessary in the regular course of our business or as otherwise required by law.
-Other than these restrictive covenants, we generally do not have employment, non-competition or non-solicitation agreements with our executive officers.
+Other than these restrictive covenants, we generally do not have non-competition or non-solicitation agreements with our executive officers.
 From time to time, we enter into separation agreements with executive officers that contain these provisions.
+In addition, certain of our equity award agreements contain provisions that provide that post-retirement vesting or exercise of the award, as applicable, is dependent on compliance with certain covenants.